Orienting undirected phylogenetic networks: Specific classes

-Let $N$ be an undirected network that can be tree-child rooted at a pendant edge~$e_\rho$, giving a directed network~$N_d$ with its root incident to a leaf~$x_\rho$ and a tree vertex~$v_\rho$.
-If, for each side~$s$ of the generator of~$N_d$, we delete all but one of the leaves that are on~$s$ from~$N_d$, the network remains tree-child because no stack or W-shape can be created this way.
-Furthermore, the network still remains tree-child if we delete all leaves that are on one of the two sides~$s_1,s_2$ leaving~$v_\rho$.
-To see this, observe that at most one of~$s_1,s_2$ can end in a reticulation (otherwise there would be a degree cut).
-Hence, we do not create a W-shape by deleting all leaves that are on~$s_1$ or~$s_2$.
-Furthermore, because the root is not a reticulation, it can never become part of a stack.
-Hence, the reduced network~$N_d'$ is tree-child.
-Let~$N'$ be its underlying undirected network.
+Let $N$ be an undirected binary phylogenetic network that can be tree-child rooted at a pendant edge $e_\rho=\{v_{\rho}, x_{\rho}\}$, where $x_{\rho}$ is a leaf, and let $N_d$ be a tree-child orientation of $N$ rooted at $e_{\rho}$.
+Note that $v_{\rho}$ is a tree vertex in $N_d$. \latest{Recall that we assume that~$N$, and therefore~$N_d$, has reticulation number at least~$2$, so~$G(N_d)$ is well defined and has two sides $s_1$ and $s_2$} leaving $v_{\rho}$.
+We next construct a directed binary phylogenetic network $N'_d$ from $N_d$ as follows.
+First, for each side $s$ of $G(N_d)$ that is neither $s_1$ nor $s_2$ and contains at least two leaves, delete all except one of the leaves of $N_d$ on~$s$ and suppress the resulting vertices of in-degree one and out-degree one.
+At this stage of the construction, it is easily seen that the resulting directed binary phylogenetic network remains tree-child, as no stack and no sibling reticulations have been created.
+Continuing the construction, delete all leaves of $N_d$ that are on either $s_1$ or $s_2$ of $G(N_d)$, and suppress the resulting vertices of in-degree one and out-degree one.
+This gives $N'_d$.
+Like the first part, the second part of the construction also preserves the property of being tree-child.
+To see this, observe that at most one of $s_1$ and $s_2$ has a reticulation as an end-vertex; otherwise, $N$ has a reticulation cut, contradicting Proposition~\ref{prop:necessary}.
+Hence, $N'_d$ has no sibling reticulations.
+Moreover, as the root of $N_d$ is not a reticulation, it follows that $N'_d$ has no stack reticulations.
+Hence $N_d'$ is tree-child.